 - Our participant room can be used for usability, accessibility, mobile, and eye-tracking tests.

 - Our conference room seats up to 10 and is available for test observation, staff training, user interviews, or other collaborative UX activities.
-If you have a larger group that wants to observe a usability test in real-time, the B30-A conference room on Lamont Level B can also be booked.

 - Our reception and waiting area for study participants can also be used for small-scale studies using methods like micro-feedback or tablet/paper-based surveys.

 Please note: We do not accept walk-in appointments.
 All appointments must be booked through our lab booking form.
 More information can be found on our Book the Lab for Testing section.

 The following software is installed on a variety of laptop and desktop computers in the User Research Center:

 - Morae Recorder, Observer, and Manager for usability testing (Windows)

 - Silverback for usability testing (macOS)

 - NVDA for screen reader testing (Windows)